bemasher/rtlamr/README.md

    * Linux: [source and build instructions](http://sdr.osmocom.org/trac/wiki/rtl-sdr)

 ### Building
 This project requires two other packages I've written for SDR related things in Go.
-The package [`github.com/bemasher/rtltcp`](http://godoc.org/github.com/bemasher/rtltcp) provides a means of controlling and sampling from rtl-sdr dongles.
+The package [`github.com/bemasher/rtltcp`](http://godoc.org/github.com/bemasher/rtltcp) provides a means of controlling and sampling from rtl-sdr dongles via the `rtl_tcp` tool.
 This package will be automatically downloaded and installed when getting rtlamr.

-The second package needed is [`github.com/bemasher/fftw`](http://godoc.org/github.com/bemasher/fftw), which may require more effort to build.
-Assuming for linux you already have the necessary library, no extra work should need to be done.
-For windows a library file will need to be generated from the dll and def files for gcc.
-The FFTW defs and dlls can be found here: http://www.fftw.org/install/windows.html

-#### On Windows

-	go get -d github.com/bemasher/fftw
-	dlltool -d libfftw3-3.def -D libfftw3-3.dll -l $GOPATH/src/github.com/bemasher/fftw/libfftw3.a
-	go get github.com/bemasher/rtlamr

-#### On Linux (Debian/Ubuntu)

-	sudo apt-get install libfftw3-dev
+The following command should be all that is required to install rtlamr.

 	go get github.com/bemasher/rtlamr

 This will produce the binary `$GOPATH/bin/rtlamr`.
 For convenience it's common to add `$GOPATH/bin` to the path.